AmulyaYadav/MAS4COVID-AAMAS22/index.md

 # Multi-Agent Systems Approaches for COVID-19 and Future Pandemics: Challenges and Opportunities

-Virtual Tutorial Presented at AAMAS 2022, London, United Kingdom
+Virtual Tutorial Presented at AAMAS 2022, Auckland, New Zealand

 **Date**: Monday, 10th May, 2022